Who Is Edward Snowden?

 Snowden worked in various roles within the US Intelligence Community, including serving undercover for the CIA overseas.
 He most recently worked as an infrastructure analyst at the NSA, through a Booz Allen Hamilton contract, when he left his home and family in Hawaii to blow the whistle in May 2013.
 After travelling to Hong Kong, Snowden revealed documents to the American public on the NSA’s mass surveillance programs, which were shown to be operating without any public oversight and outside the limits of the US Constitution.
 The US government has charged Snowden with theft of government property, and two further charges under the 1917 Espionage Act.
 Each charge carries a maximum 10-year prison sentence.

-With the US pursuing his extradition, Snowden is now in Russia, where he was formally granted asylum on 1 August 2013.
+With the US pursuing his extradition, Snowden is now in Russia, where he was formally granted three years’ residency from 1 August 2014, after a year of temporary asylum in Russia ended on 31st July 2014.
 Journalists continue to publish documents from Snowden that reveal the secret and unaccountable systems of modern global surveillance.

 For quick access to information on all aspects concerning Edward Snowden and his case, please read our Frequently asked questions page.

 Snowden talks at the Sam Adams Award award ceremony in October 2013 about the secret surveillance he revealed and its dangers to democracy.